rifaterdemsahin/SonarQube/8_Packing/1_outline/consolidated_outline.md

 ---

 ## **Objective**
-This assignment evaluates your understanding of SonarQubeâ€™s key features, including code quality analysis, security vulnerability detection, and technical debt assessment.
+This assignment evaluates your understanding of SonarQube’s key features, including code quality analysis, security vulnerability detection, and technical debt assessment.
 You will analyze a provided codebase, identify issues using SonarQube, and propose fixes.

 ---